hiredmaybe67/SWE-Internships-summer-2027/README.md

 Looking to land a SWE internship in 2027?
 This page tracks early openings, application timelines, and direct links so you don’t miss deadlines.

-💡[Tips](info/README.md) and past interview questions from people who actually interviewed and got interviews avalible under the tips column.
+🧠 [Insider Insights](info/README.md) and past interview questions from people who actually interviewed and got interviews avalible under the tips column.

 👉 [Company Events & Resume Builders](https://github.com/hiredmaybe67/csmajors-swe-opportunities/tree/main) to get experience before applying